Nancypatel1103/ComplianceClient/on-premise-server/On-Premise-Server.md

     ![image-6](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/9b623c85-5c10-4e23-a1d3-13d71806a901)

 17. Configure **External Authentication** in the hotspot for the on-premise server by completing the following steps.
-This process is only intended for external authentication, not social management. **Social management** laughs when set up differently.
+This process is only intended for external authentication, not social management.
+When **Social management** is set up differently.

     ![image-11](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/c51072b5-8e45-43fe-a55c-4cc5c41d5df5)